ethstorage/ethfs-uploader/README.md

 ### Create FlatDirectory Command
-FlatDirectory is created by default on the Galileo network.
-You can specify to create a network by setting "chainId".
-If it is Ethereum or an unsupported network, RPC needs to be set.
+Galileo is the default network if it's not specified, otherwise, you should use "--chainId" to set it.
+RPC should also be specified if the network is Ethereum mainnet or an unlisted network.
 ```
 npx ethfs-uploader --create --privateKey <private-key>
 npx ethfs-uploader --create --privateKey <private-key> --chainId <chainId>